jeffuntalan/exploding-chickens/README.md

 ![Home UI](public/home_ui.png)

 ## Purpose
 What was the reason for building a complex game like this?
-Learn more by reading the blog post below!

-[Exploding Chickens: Building a web-based game from scratch](https://rakerman.com/blog/exploding-chickens/)
+Learn more by reading the blog post — [Exploding Chickens: Building a web-based game from scratch](https://rakerman.com/blog/exploding-chickens/)

 ## Install